This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood tests: You may need a blood test that measures the level of a chemical called CA-125.
+- Blood tests may be used to measure the level of a chemical called CA-125.
 A higher level than normal may mean you have ovarian cancer.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your abdomen, including your ovaries.
-The pictures may show the location of the tumor.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An ultrasound or CT show the location of the tumor.
+You may be given contrast liquid to help healthcare providers see your ovaries better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is ovarian cancer treated?